Gallons to Pounds & Ounces Conversion Calculator

 How to Convert Gallons to Pounds

-To convert a gallon measurement to a pound measurement, multiply the volume by 8.345404 times the density of the ingredient or material.
+To convert a measurement in gallons to pounds, multiply the volume by the density of the ingredient or material.
+Note that in order for this to work, the density must be in pounds per gallon (lb/gal).

-Thus, the volume in pounds is equal to the gallons multiplied by 8.345404 times the density of the ingredient or material.
+Thus, the weight in pounds is equal to the volume in gallons multiplied by 8.3454 times the density (in g/mL) of the ingredient, substance, or material.

 Trying to figure out how much a gallon of water weighs?
 It's 8.345 pounds.
 Learn more with our water weight calculator.